rahul4732saini/atmolib/README.md

 The classes along with their corresponding descriptions are mentioned as follows:

 - `Weather`<br>
-  Offers comprehensive extraction of current, hourly, and daily weather forecast data, encompassing temperature, dew point, weather code, soil temperature, visibility, etc.
+  Provides extensive access to current, hourly, and daily forecast data, including temperature, dew point, weather conditions, soil temperature, visibility, and more.
 - `WeatherArchive`<br>
   Enables retrieval of historical weather data, spanning hourly and daily records from 1940 till the present day.
 - `MarineWeather`<br>
-  Empowers users to access current, hourly, and daily marine weather forecast data, including wave height, wave direction, and wave period within a resolution of 5 kilometers(km).
+  Grants access to current, hourly, and daily marine weather forecast data, covering wave height, direction, and period, with a resolution of up to 5 kilometers.
 - `AirQuality`<br>
-  Provides access to current and hourly air quality forecast data, encompassing AQI, atmospheric gas concentrations, UV index, etc.
+  Supplies current and hourly forecasts for air quality metrics, including AQI, atmospheric gas concentrations, and UV index.

 The package also provides users with some useful functions as a part of the package as mentioned below: